Shyam657/Arxiv-recommendation/README.md

 This is a Project about a Research Paper Recommender on Arxiv.
 It recommendes Simmilar Research Paper on Arxiv along with their Pubishing Year, DOI and abstract .

 Motivation:
-*  In a day, I was reading a Research-Paper about Quantum-Copmutation on Arxiv, Then I thought of reading simmilar Research paper.
+*  one-day, I was reading a Research-Paper about Quantum-Copmutation on Arxiv, Then I thought of reading simmilar Research paper.
 *  So, I thoght why not make my own recommendation engine about it.
 Here it is !!

 Unfortunately for the space limit on Streamlit and Heroku I can't host my Project there.
 All the steps are there to reproduce the project.